After death logistics

 • Your ID, and proof of authority if requested

 When submitting, explicitly request that the DMV cancel the license and remove it from active records.
-This wording matters, cancellation ensures the ID cannot be used for future verification.
+This wording matters, as cancellation ensures the ID cannot be used for future verification.

 Depending on your state, submission may be completed: